ucsd-dsc-arts/dsc160-midterm-group-11/README.md

 The color black (and colors clustered with black, according to Euclidean distance of RGB channels) appears to be common across all of the genres, but it dominates in the `horror` posters.
 This is actually very plausible and makes a lot of sense because horror movies are typically distinguished by very dark elements/sentiments; it is very reasonable that black is the predominant color in the posters.
 The `romance` barplot was surprising; specifically, we expected more colors in the red category (red and its shades are typically associated with romance).
 However, it is possible that the sample used simply did not contain that much red colors.
 The `fantasy`, `drama`, and `sci-fi` genres share a similar distribution of colors; we believe that this could be attributed to the possibility that fantasy, drama, and sci-fi films share common elements in terms of visuals and settings, which would lead to similar color choices for their posters.
 The `documentary` genre seems to exhibit ties between black, white, silver, and gray, sharing a similar distribution with `romance`.

-The graphs below show the comparison between the color distributions for horror and romance movie posters.
-These two genres were the most distinct among the six genres analyzed.
+The graphs below show the comparison between the color distributions for posters of each movie genre.

 **Horror Colors**